hardika001/Students-Score-Analysis-Using-Python/README.md

 # Students Score Analysis

 ### Problem Statement
-This project aims to provide insights into how the Score of Students depends on various factors and What steps should be taken to maintain or increase the Result.
+This project aims to provide insights into how the Score of Students depends on various factors and what steps should be taken to maintain or increase the result.
 Providing a comprehensive and accessible solution by leveraging Python libraries for data analysis, the tool seeks to empower users to effortlessly import, explore, and derive insights from a fictional student dataset.
 The overarching goal is to bridge the gap between raw academic data and actionable insights, fostering data-driven decision-making in the field of education.

 ### Questions Explored
 1. What is the Gender Distribution?